Thailand vs Bali – which is better?

 Balinese people are also renowned for their craftsmanship, from wood and stone carving to meticulously detailed paintings, and observing them at work is a highlight of any stay.

 Stay: The Sudamala Resort Sanur a coastal resort owned by an art collector, champions Balinese art and culture and features its own gallery.
-At Ubud Village Resort & Spa you'll be immersed in Bali’s lush interior while having the opportunity to take Balinese dance lessons and try your hand at making offerings to the goods.
+At Ubud Village Resort & Spa you'll be immersed in Bali’s lush interior while having the opportunity to take Balinese dance lessons and try your hand at making offerings to the gods.

 Thailand, on the other hand, is a Buddhist nation, so here you’ll see monks in saffron robes and vast statues of the Buddha, some of which are made from solid gold or jade.
 No trip to Thailand would be complete without visiting at least one of its 40,000 wats, or temples, some of which are jaw-droppingly beautiful.
 From floating markets to fiery curries, Muay Thai to massages, and magnificent architecture to glittering festivals, Thailand is as fascinating as it is fun.